Averting Disaster: How To Avoid the Top 4 CMDB Sticking Points

 Selecting an inexperienced or ineffective project team is a sure-fire way to guarantee your CMDB implementation fails, so take your time and get it right.

-The Solution: We might be biased here, but seeking professional help is an excellent option.
+We might be biased here, but seeking professional help is an excellent option.

 The value of having people with experience of multiple successful CMDB implementations is tremendous, and a good consultant will encourage a sense of enthusiasm among the staff involved with your project.